-In-Memory OLTP achieves the best performance when using natively compiled stored procedures rather than interpreted stored procedures or query execution.
-Stored procedures that execute other stored procedures cannot be natively compiled, but there can be a benefit to accessing memory-optimized tables from such stored procedures.
+Transact-SQL Execution: In-Memory OLTP achieves the best performance when using natively compiled stored procedures rather than interpreted stored procedures or query execution.
+There can be a benefit to accessing memory-optimized tables from such stored procedures.

-Index operations are not logged and they exist only in memory.
+Index operations: Index operations are not logged, and they exist only in memory.